GRISERA/grisera-framework/grisera_api/docs/time_series/quadrants_transformation.md

 - this transformation allows to transform only two time series at the same time
 - types of time series should be equal
 - output time series type is the same as input time series
-- signal values with not matching timestamps will be omitted
+- Signal_Values with not matching timestamps will be omitted
-- if the signal value equals origin value (is on axis), the signal value will be interpreted as `signal_value + epsilon`
+- if the Signal_Value equals origin value (is on axis), the Signal_Value will be interpreted as `signal_value + epsilon`

 ## Examples